Ptolemaic Kingdom: Ptolemy I

 The first part of Ptolemy I's reign was dominated by the Wars of the Diadochi between the various successor states to the empire of Alexander.
 His first objective was to hold his position in Egypt securely, and secondly to increase his domain.
-Within a few years he had gained control of Libya, Coele-Syria (including Judea), and Cyprus.
+Within a few years he had gained control of Cyrenaica, Coele-Syria (including Judea), Cyprus and some Aegean islands.
 When Antigonus, ruler of Syria, tried to reunite Alexander's empire, Ptolemy joined the coalition against him.
 In 312 BC, allied with Seleucus, the ruler of Babylonia, he defeated Demetrius, the son of Antigonus, in the battle of Gaza.

 In 311 BC, a peace was concluded between the combatants, but in 309 BC war broke out again, and Ptolemy occupied Corinth and other parts of Greece, although he lost Cyprus after a naval battle in 306 BC.
 Antigonus then tried to invade Egypt but Ptolemy held the frontier against him.
 When the coalition was renewed against Antigonus in 302 BC, Ptolemy joined it, but neither he nor his army were present when Antigonus was defeated and killed at Ipsus.
-He had instead taken the opportunity to secure Coele-Syria and Palestine, in breach of the agreement assigning it to Seleucus, thereby setting the scene for the future Syrian Wars.
+He had instead taken the opportunity to secure Coele-Syria and Palestine as well as parts of Anatolia, in breach of the agreement assigning it to Seleucus, thereby setting the scene for the future Syrian Wars.
 Thereafter Ptolemy tried to stay out of land wars, but he retook Cyprus in 295 BC.

 Feeling the kingdom was now secure, Ptolemy shared rule with his son Ptolemy II by Queen Berenice in 285 BC.
 He then may have devoted his retirement to writing a history of the campaigns of Alexander—which was lost but was a principal source for the later work of Arrian.
 Ptolemy I died in 283 BC at the age of 84.
 He left a stable and well-governed kingdom to his son.